pmccolgan/Twitter-Bot-Ping/README.md

 Based on this tutorial
 http://tech.pro/tutorial/1222/put-the-cloud-to-work-pt-1-create-a-background-worker-using-quartznet

-Replace the six keys in the app.config:
+Replace the keys in the app.config:
 ```
     <add key="URLToPing" value="YOUR_URL" />
     <add key="HourTimeToPing" value="THE_HOUR_PART_OF_THE_TIME_TO_PING" />